rmittal-github/TensorRT-LLM/categorical_sampling_plugin/README_plugin.md

         output.setType(x.type().with_dtype(torch.int32).with_sizes([None]))
         return output

-# IMPORTANT: This function is what you call in your model.
+# IMPORTANT: The following function is what you call in your model.
 See `linear_lt_autoregressive.ipynb` for an example.
 def categorical_sampling(x: Tensor) -> Tensor:
     return CategoricalSamplingFn.apply(x)
 ```